-Taliban fire in air to disperse protesters, arrest reporters
+Taliban name caretaker Cabinet that pays homage to old guard

+Taliban spokesman Zabihullah Mujahid, when announcing the Cabinet, said the appointments were for an interim government.
+He did not elaborate on how long they would serve and what would be the catalyst for a change.

+So far, the Taliban have shown no indications that they will hold elections.

-KABUL, Afghanistan (AP) — The Taliban fired into the air Tuesday to disperse protesters and arrested several journalists, the second time in less than a week the group used heavy-handed tactics to break up a demonstration in the Afghan capital of Kabul.
+The announcement of Cabinet appointments by Mujahid came hours after Taliban fired into the air to disperse protesters and arrested several journalists, the second time in less than a week the group used heavy-handed tactics to break up a demonstration in the Afghan capital of Kabul.

 The demonstrators had gathered outside the Pakistan Embassy to accuse Islamabad of aiding the Taliban’s assault on northern Panjshir province.
 The Taliban said Monday they seized the province — the last not in their control — after their blitz through Afghanistan last month.